 Everytime you connect to the VCSA using WinSCP, it will time out with an error around the lines shown in Fig. 1. by default.

 This happens because the VCSA comes with it’s own, locked down shell.
 You probably already noticed that if you open the DCUI of the VCSA or connect to it using SSH, you’ll first have to enable the “shell” to get access to it.
-You can do so by running the commands:
+You can do so by running the following commands.

 This will enable the “shell” and start it.
 What really happens is that VMware is using it’s own shell, the “appliancesh”.
 That’s what you see what you login to a freshly installed VCSA.
 But what we want is the bash shell.
 While this makes alot of sence in theory - the VCSA should be a working “blackbox” that you throw away and redeploy if it ever stops working - in reality you still will find youself in situations where you have to access the linux OS of the appliance itself.